Icinga/icingaweb2-module-director/doc/12-Handling-custom-variables.md

 ### Attaching custom variables to objects and templates

-Every object type that supports custom variables (host, service, command, user, notification, and service sets) exposes a `Custom Variables` tab on its object and template detail pages, next to the `Fields (Deprecated)` tab.
+Every object type that supports custom variables (host, service, command, user and notification) exposes a `Custom Variables` tab on its object and template detail pages, next to the `Fields (Deprecated)` tab.
+Service sets do not expose this tab yet.
 Use `Add Custom Variable` there to attach a configured property and fill in its value:

 * Custom variables inherited from imported templates are shown and can be overridden on the object itself.